cca/libraries_wagtail/docs/readme.md

   - It is recommended to indicate that a commit requires running migrations, e.g. by appending `(MIGRATE)` to the end of the first line of the commit message
 - Feel free to `git push origin $BRANCH` to save intermediary changes to the remote repo
 - Once a feature is complete, checkout `dev` & `git merge $BRANCH` into it
-- Push the dev branch to a staging instance `./docs/release` then test it
+- ~~Push the dev branch to a staging instance `./docs/release` then test it~~
 - Merge tested code into the main branch, `git checkout main` & `git merge dev`
 - Write release notes in the CHANGELOG.md and check if any of this documentation needs to be updated
 - Push changes to production, `./docs/release prod`

-See [deployment.md](./deployment.md) for more details on deploying to remote instances like staging and production.
+See [deployment.md](./deployment.md) for more details on deploying to remote instances like production.

 ### Frontend Development